These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2A11 (D) [97.313(a)]

-What are the FCC rules regarding power levels used in the amateur bands?
+Which of the following is an FCC rule regarding power levels used in the amateur bands, under normal, non-distress circumstances?

-D. An amateur must use the minimum transmitter power necessary to carry out the desired communication
+D. While not exceeding the maximum power permitted on a given band, use the minimum power necessary to carry out the desired communication

 T2B01 (C)